scotfree/fuelscape/docs/README.md

 ## Initial Data and Models

 ### Treaments
 Here are some qualitative sketches of different treatments to be modeled.
+We've made wild attempts to quantify these and put them in more easily used (JSON) format [here](../parameters.json).
+Refining these numerical values is likely a core part of the work to be done - but note that we may care much more about relative than absolute values.
+Our core goal is to help rank different treatments, not perfectly estimate their costs.

 | Treatment (examples)                                |   Typical scale / output |        Cost (per acre) | Staff required | Expertise required |     Equipment required | Seasons available | Firefighter supervision needed? | Appropriate land types                        |                    Carbon impact (relative) | **Biochar Potential**                                    | Notes                                                     |
 | --------------------------------------------------- | -----------------------: | ---------------------: | -------------: | -----------------: | ---------------------: | ----------------: | ------------------------------: | --------------------------------------------- | ------------------------------------------: | -------------------------------------------------------- | --------------------------------------------------------- |